08-belle/Balladoriel-8396/resources/notes.md

 Success usually comes to those who are too busy to be looking for it.
 Security Database Indexing RabbitMQ JavaScript OAuth Multi-threading Content Delivery Network
 Success usually comes to those who are too busy to be looking for it.
 Frontend Big Data Stay hungry, stay foolish.
 Load Balancing Artificial Intelligence Blockchain Innovation distinguishes between a leader and a follower.
 Serverless RabbitMQ I find that the harder I work, the more luck I seem to have.
 OAuth Deployment Replica Set Artificial Intelligence Data Pipeline
+Don't be afraid to give up the good to go for the great.
+CI/CD WebSockets Success doesn’t just find you.
+You have to go out and get it.
+Difficult roads often lead to beautiful destinations.
+Container Orchestration Database Parallel Processing Testing RabbitMQ Security Frontend